Jimmy Butler NBA Preview vs. the Bulls

-The Miami Heat, with Jimmy Butler, face off versus the Chicago Bulls at 8:00 PM ET on Saturday.
+Jimmy Butler and his Miami Heat teammates will match up versus the Chicago Bulls on Monday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.